 “I graduated in August 2016 and didn’t land my job … until March 2018,” said Cybulski.
 “So, it’s been quite a time since I graduated from college.”

 During those two years, she had two main jobs: freelancing and searching for full-time work.

 “The job search has to become your full-time job (40 hours a week of applications) if you want to get a job ASAP, and even then, it may take longer than you’re expecting,” said Cybulski.
 “You’re going to go to a lot of interviews.
 Some you might feel like you killed it and you might have actually blown it in your interviewer’s eyes, and vice versa.”

 Through it all, Cybulski encourages new graduates not to feel discouraged.

 “The first year out of college is harder than most people make it out to be,” she said.
 “But don’t let it get you down.
 Instead, let it fuel you.”

 You and your college friends might move to different cities after graduating, but do your best to stay in touch.
 Not only is it important to maintain friendships, but it’s also useful to build your professional network.

-Jason Patel, the founder of college consulting company Transizion and a Class of 2014 graduate of George Washington University, tells new graduates to “always be networking.”
+Jason Patel, the founder of college consulting company Transizion and a Class of 2014 graduate of George Washington University, has a clear piece of advice for college graduates: “Always be networking.”

 “Don’t think of networking as a chore; think of it as a muscle,” said Patel.
 “The more you use it, the better you get at it.”